Joy Town Learning Center

 Restroom Project at Joy Town

 Earlier in 2021 Joy Town was mandated closed until additional sanitation facility is made available to the school population.
 The project, estimated to cost US$11,000, started in August 2021 and will be completed later this year.
 Integrity Children's Fund (ICF) has committed to cover the entire cost of the project.
-The project is fully funded by the kind donations from the recently concluded "Ride to Give" cycling campaign hosted by ICF in August 2021!
-See pictures of the construction project below.
+The project is fully funded by the kind donations from the "Ride to Give" cycling campaign hosted by ICF in August 2021!
+See pictures of the construction project and completed bathroom below.